-The aim of the project is to create an informal community through Livery Yards, Riding Centres, British Riding Clubs and Centres using a suitably qualified Accredited Professional Coach (formally the BHS Register of Instructors), providing horse owners with access to a network of advice, knowledge and education, enabling them to gain confidence and ride more frequently.
+The aim of the Participation Project is to create an informal community through livery yards, riding centres, British Riding Clubs (BRC) and Centres using a suitably qualified BHS Accredited Professional Coach, to provide horse owners with access to a network of advice, knowledge and education, enabling them to gain confidence and ride more frequently.

 By creating a community, participants will also become more involved in social activities with like-minded people.
-The Participation Project was a pilot scheme that proved to be incredibly successful, and it is now the aim to develop the community nationally across the UK.
+The Participation Project was a pilot scheme that proved to be incredibly successful, and has now been rolled out nationally.

 What did we learn from the pilot?

-The pilot was incredibly successful, involving eight centres running the Essential Horse Knowledge Certificate (EHKC) and Progressive Riding Test (PRT) courses.
-Feedback received from the participants, the instructors and Livery Yard Champions showed that 14% of participants are now riding more frequently since being part of the Participation Project.
+The pilot involved eight centres running the Essential Horse Knowledge Certificate and Progressive Riding Test courses.
+Feedback from the participants, coaches and Livery Yard Champions showed that 14% of participants are now riding more frequently since taking part in the Participation Project.
 This demonstrates that by giving people the opportunity to get more involved with the BHS, we can get them more engaged with their horse.

 What type of activities can be run as part of the Participation Project?

 The project's main courses that are most successful are:

 - The Essential Horse Knowledge Certificate (EHKC), a theory-based course that can be held on the yard, in a tack room, or stable, or even in the local village hall or pub